iimanii/mongoman/README.md

 When loading and saving the parent object, Mongoman will automatically load / save any nested objects in their respective collections, while only storing "keys" in the original object

 If you want the full object to be saved with parent (this might be useful for querying).
-Set the **fullSave** variable to true when intializating
+Set the **fullSave** option to true when intializating
 ```
 public Class Car extends Base {
     Door door;
     ....

     public Car(...) {
-        super("car", true);
+        super("car", options);
         ....
     }
 }